aeropic/TX16S-servo-gauge-mod/README.md

 - function "run" is activated by a switch from a SPECIAL FUNCTION in the radio.
 It does the following tasks:
   - activate the AUX1 port (switch ON 5V) which in turn switches ON the RP and the servo
   - periodically (by the EDGETX system) get the required parameter used to move the servo (eg Vertical Speed value from telemetry), format it and push it on the serial port
-  - The LUA script manages the function transfer you want to apply to your servo command (eg for the vario ("servV.lua" a "dead zone" is programmed around low vertical speeds and the Vspd is multiplied by 100 to  express it in cm/sec then by a gain (typicaly 7x) to give some range to the servo arm.
+  - The LUA script manages the function transfer you want to apply to your servo command (eg for the vario ("servVa.lua" a "dead zone" is programmed around low vertical speeds and the Vspd is multiplied by 100 to  express it in cm/sec then by a gain (typicaly 7x) to give some range to the servo arm.
     (100 cm/sec with the gain of 7x is equivalent to full motion of the servo arm)
 - function "background" is executed by the system when the switch associated to the SF is set to OFF.
 It does only:
   - switch OFF the AUX1 port which in turn switches OFF the RP and the servo

-You will find here several lua scripts, just use one at a time (note that the name of script files shall be 6 character max)
+You will find here several lua scripts, just use one at a time on the same model otherwise the background function of one script will switch OFF AUX while the other script tries to switch it ON !
+(note that the length of the name of script files shall be 6 character max)
-- servV.lua : is the haptic vario script
+- servVa.lua : is the haptic vario script
-- servA.lua : moves the servo according to the altitude telemetry field
+- servAl.lua : moves the servo according to the altitude telemetry field
 - servBa.lua : moves the servo according to Vbat voltage (+/-100%)
 - servTh.lua : is just an example to move the servo following the position of the gaz stick